naamach/rtml/README.md

 ### Creating a Simple Plan Using `parse_config`

-The `parse_config` module helps you to create an RTML plan with all available observing constraints, for a single target, defined in a configuration text file called `config.ini`.
+The `parse_config` script helps you to create an RTML plan with all available observing constraints, for a single target, defined in a configuration text file called `config.ini`.

 Create a `config.ini` file, and save it in your work directory.
 Adjust the parameters according to your needs.
 Parameters that are left blank or omitted will be assigned with the default values: